-With the UK triggering Article 50 last month and the General Data Protection Regulation (GDPR) coming into play in just over a year many companies will need to evaluate their current cyber security policies, a task usually given to the Head of Technology or CTO/CIO.
+With the UK triggering Article 50 and the General Data Protection Regulation (GDPR) coming into play this year, many companies will need to evaluate their current cyber security policies, a task usually given to the Head of Technology or CTO/CIO.

 Yet despite the increasing importance of understanding cyber risks, and the significant bad press a cyber attack can bring to an organisation, many companies do not include someone in this role on the Board of Directors.